Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 Interactivity is a hot point in both app and website development.
 Different elements of interaction design implemented by UX/UI specialists can significantly enforce user experience.
 For example, animation effects can transport users between different navigational contexts or reinforce the hierarchy of UI elements.

-• Perform testing and iterating
+• Integrate testing and iterating

 “Okay, but aren’t UI and UX different?
 Shouldn't our company have two independent experts?”
 If such thoughts are bothering you, here is the answer.

-On the other hand, these spheres are inextricably linked.
-According to the InVision study, most employers looking for UX designers are searching for UX/UI experts because they want their candidates to have UI skills.
+On the other hand, UI and UX are inextricably linked, so having a singular expert can be advantageous for more productive processes.
+According to the InVision study, most employers looking for UX designers are searching for UX/UI experts because they want their candidates to have UI skills.S

-So, what should you do: hire two independent experts or one universal soldier?
+o, what should you do: hire two independent experts or one universal soldier?
 It depends on your product, deadlines, and budget.

 To weigh the pros and cons, you have to distinguish between UI and UX designer skills.
 Here are the most important of them grouped by the activity type: